Pairwise annihilation of Weyl nodes induced by magnetic fields in the Hofstadter regime: Time-reversal broken WSM

 In summary, we find that the analytically obtained gapless condition produces correct phase diagram for small $q$ values in the regime $l_B \sim a$.
-Since energy gap decreases exponentially with increasing $q$, the gapless condition is not enough to obtain correct phase diagram for large values of $q$ in the regime $l_B \gg a$.
+Since energy gap (in the insulating states) decreases exponentially with increasing $q$, the gapless condition Eq. \ref{eq:GapConditionTRB} is not enough to obtain correct phase diagram for large values of $q$ in the regime $l_B \gg a$.
 For large values of $q$, we obtain phase diagram by computing the energy gap numerically.